 • Nasal discharge

-• The birds drone together, keeps head on the ground, when on deep litter system,
+• The birds drone together, keep heads on the ground, when on a deep litter system.

 • The bird has diarrhea or watery poo